dashed-slug/wallets/readme.txt

 As a new user, you should first read the glossary section of the documentation to familiarize yourself with some basic concepts.
 The troubleshooting section for the main plugin is also found in the documentation.
 The support forum for the main plugin is at [WordPress.org](https://wordpress.org/support/plugin/wallets), but please first read [this notice](https://wordpress.org/support/topic/important-please-read-before-posting-an-issue/) before posting.

 First, understand the tradeoff between setting up a full node or using the cloud wallets.

+= Full node =

-- If you are interested in installing a **full node**, then follow the instructions in the [YouTube video](https://www.youtube.com/watch?v=_dbkKHhEzRQ).
+If you are interested in installing a **full node**, then follow the instructions in the [YouTube video](https://www.youtube.com/watch?v=_dbkKHhEzRQ).
 A full node is harder to setup and maintain, but gives you performance and freedom to control network fee settings.

+= Cloud wallets =

-- **Cloud wallets** on the other hand are easier to use and provide more coins, but are somewhat slower, and you rely on a third party service.
+**Cloud wallets** on the other hand are easier to use and provide more coins, but are somewhat slower, and you rely on a third party service.
   - If you are interested in installing the CoinPayments adapter, then the installation instructions are on the [coin adapter page](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/coinpayments-adapter-extension/).
   - If you prefer to install the block.io coin adapter then the installation instructions are on that other [coin adapter page](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/block-io-cloud-wallet-adapter-extension/).

-  You will also find a troubleshooting section on these pages, and the support forums are [here](https://www.dashed-slug.net/forums/forum/coinpayments-net-coin-adapter-extension-support/) and [here](https://www.dashed-slug.net/forums/forum/block-io-cloud-wallet-adapter-extension-support/).
+There is a troubleshooting section on the coin adapter pages.

+The support forums are [here](https://www.dashed-slug.net/forums/forum/coinpayments-net-coin-adapter-extension-support/) and [here](https://www.dashed-slug.net/forums/forum/block-io-cloud-wallet-adapter-extension-support/).

 = Disclaimer =